YunoHost/doc/pages/02.administer/10.install/install.md

 {% endif %}

 {% if virtualbox %}
 !
-N.B. : Installing YunoHost in a VirtualBox is usually intended for testing.
-To run an actual server on the long-term, you usually need a dedicated physical machine (old computer, ARM board...) or a server online.
+N.B. : Installing YunoHost in a VirtualBox is usually intended for testing or development.
+It is not convenient to run an actual server on the long-term, because the machine it's installed on probably won't be up 24/7, and because Virtualbox adds an additional layer of complexity in exposing the machine to the Internet.
 {% endif %}

 {% if wsl %}